-Average rates on new card offers increased this week to their highest point this year, according to the CreditCards.com Weekly Credit Card Rate Report.
+April 22, 2015: Average rate on new card offers increased this week to the highest point this year, according to the CreditCards.com Weekly Credit Card Rate Report.

 The national average annual percentage rate (APR) rose to 14.92 percent Wednesday after remaining at 14.9 percent for about a month.
 The last time average rates rose above 14.91 percent was in December 2014.

 Capital One spurred this week’s rate change by increasing the APR on the Capital One Secured MasterCard by 2 percentage points.
 Applicants are now offered a single APR of 24.9 percent.
 The rate hike caused the average APR for subprime cards to increase to 22.73 percent.

 The issuer also eliminated the Capital One Secured MasterCard’s $29 annual fee.
 Now, applicants who are trying to rebuild their credit only need to put down a security deposit of $49, $99 or $200 to qualify for a new card.